4d/docs/versioned_docs/version-18/Project/building.md

   * MyProject.exe  - Your executable and a MyProject.rsr (the application resources)
   * 4D Extensions folder, Resources folder, various libraries (DLL), Native Components folder, SASL Plugins folder - Files necessary for the operation of the application
   * Database folder  - Includes a Resources folder and  MyProject.4DZ file.
 They make up the compiled structure of the database as well as the database Resources folder.
-**Note**: This folder also contains the *Default Data* folder, if it has been defined (see [Data file management in final applications](#data-file-management-in-final-applicatons).
+**Note**: This folder also contains the *Default Data* folder, if it has been defined (see [Data file management](#management-of-data-files).
   * (Optional) Components folder and/or Plugins folder - Contains any components and/or plug-in files included in the database.
-For more information about this, refer to the [Plugins and components](#plugins-and-components) section.
+For more information about this, refer to the [Plugins and components page](#plugins--components-page) section.
   * Licenses folder - An XML file of license numbers integrated into the application.
 For more information about this, refer to the [Licenses & Certificate](#licenses-and-certificate) section.
   * Additional items added to the 4D Volume Desktop folder, if any (see [Customizing the 4D Volume Desktop folder](#customizing-4d-volume-desktop-folder)).

  All these items must be kept in the same folder in order for the executable to operate.

 * *macOS*
   * A software package named MyProject.app containing your application and all the items necessary for its operation, including the plug-ins, components and licenses.
-For more information about integrating plug-ins and components, refer to the [Plugins and components](#plugins-and-components) section.
+For more information about integrating plug-ins and components, refer to the [Plugins and components](#plugins--components-page) section.
 For more information about integrating licenses, refer to the [Licenses & Certificate](#licenses-and-certificate) section. **Note**: In macOS, the [Application file](https://doc.4d.com/4Dv17R6/4D/17-R6/Application-file.301-4311297.en.html) command of the 4D language returns the pathname of the ApplicationName file (located in the Contents:macOS folder of the software package) and not that of the .comp file (Contents:Resources folder of the software package).

 #### Customizing 4D Volume Desktop folder